World Sauna Championships: TV broadcasting and other media

 In 2004, Nippon Television filmed a documentary about the World Sauna Championships.
 The program had an audience of about 40 million in Japan.
 The network did a similar documentary again in 2007, when they filmed a whole week in Heinola and in Lahti.
 This time Kazumi Morohoshi (former singer in a popular boy band Hikaru Genji) was with them and also took part in the competition.
-He ended in the first round, with a time 5:41.
+He ended in the first round, with a time of 5:41.
 Also in 2007, American sportswriter Rick Reilly (who described it as "quite possibly the world's dumbest sport") was also in Heinola.
-His time in the first round was 3:10 and was eliminated from the second round.
+His time in the first round was 3:10, and he was eliminated from the second round.